Scholarships

 3. The number of applicants is limited to 60, applications accepted on a first come, first serve basis.

-7. Applicants must provide their own accompaniment.
+7. If applicable, applicants must provide their own accompaniment.
 No taped accompaniments are permitted.

 8. Applicants must provide an original score for the judges.
 No photocopies are permitted.